 Spotting Guesstimating – First, always look at the charges on your bill.
 Second, if you have any questions about your legal fees, don’t wait until you are in too deep.
 Talk to your lawyer immediately.
 Do the math on your bill to make sure everything is accurate.
 Also, insist upon a regular billing cycle including all time spent in the billing period.

 Preventing Rounding Up – Before you hire a divorce lawyer, ask him or her about their policy regarding billing by tenths of the hour.
-If the lawyer says that he or she bills in minimum increments of three tenths of an hour (.3), find another lawyer.
-Otherwise, ask that you be billed accurately in minimum increments of one tenth of an hour (.1).
+If the lawyer says that he or she bills in minimum increments of three-tenths of an hour (.3), find another lawyer.
+Otherwise, ask that you be billed accurately in minimum increments of one-tenth of an hour (.1).
 Even if the lawyer agrees, you should pay close attention to your bill to see if you are being overcharged.
 Here’s an easy way to do it.
 When you are talking to your lawyer’s office, use your cell phone.
 Most smartphones will show you precisely how much time you spent on the call.
 Otherwise, if you have a cell, your phone bill will show the times of the calls.
 Then, compare the time you have with time entries on your lawyer’s bills.
 If the times don’t match, ask your lawyer to adjust the bill.
 If it happens again on your next bill, then consider hiring another divorce attorney.
 Also, compare the time a lawyer billed you for a short email or letter against the substance of the email or letter.
 Use your common sense and make a judgment call as to whether the lawyer is billing too much for simple tasks.

-Question Overstaffing – There’s nothing inherently wrong with a lawyer bring their staff to court if the case is complex.
+Question Overstaffing – There’s nothing inherently wrong with a lawyer bringing their staff to court if the case is complex.
 Also, the lawyer may bring an assistant without billing you for the assistant’s time.
 Sometimes an experienced lawyer may bring an inexperienced lawyer with them to train them.
 In that case, check to make sure that you’re not being billed for the inexperienced lawyer’s time.
 Otherwise, if you don’t feel that your case is complex, ask your lawyer whether it’s necessary for others to be present during depositions and court hearings.

 Avoid Unnecessary Fighting – Always remember this is YOUR divorce.
-Although your lawyer is largely in charge of how to handle your divorce, you make the decisions whether to continue to fight with your spouse.
+Although your lawyer is largely in charge of how to handle your divorce, you make the decision whether to continue to fight with your spouse.
 Ask your lawyer what the goal may be to fight, what your chances may be in court, how much the fight will cost, and whether fighting is in your best interests based on your finances.

 Say “No” to Personal Conflicts – You may not know that your lawyer is having a personal problem with the other side unless the lawyer sends you a copy of all of the faxes, the letters, and the emails in your case.
 So, you should insist on receiving a copy of all communications.
 If you’re being charged for nasty letters, whiny emails, or otherwise unproductive communication, ask your lawyer to stop fighting with the other lawyer and to move on with your divorce.